haleypruittcc/ActiveDircetory/README.md

 <img src="https://i.imgur.com/I85PIqP.png" height="70%" width="70%" alt="Azure Free Account"/>
 </p>

-- Log into Client-1 as mydomain.com\haley_admin and open system properties,
+- Log into Client-1 as "mydomain.com\haley_admin"  and open system properties,
 - Click "Remote Desktop"
+     - Select users that can remotely -> Add -> Domain Users -> OK
 - Allow "domain users" access to remote desktop
 - You can now log into Client-1 as a normal, non-administrative user now.
+     - DC-1 -> Active Direct UC -> mydomain -> Users -> Domain Users -> Members-> choose one of the user to log in.
  <h3>Step 6:Create a bunch of additional users and attempt to log into client-1 with one of the users </h3>

 - Login to DC-1 as haley_admin
 - Open Powershell_ise as an administrator